60 MINUTES: 1997-2014 | Alexander Street

 60 MINUTES: 1997-2014

 For the first time ever, nearly two decades of television’s most preeminent program are available online in one expansive streaming video resource.
 The 60 MINUTES: 1997–2014 collection from Alexander Street grants unprecedented access to the CBS News archives from this period, including many episodes not widely seen since their original broadcast.
-This entire collection is only available from Alexander Street for the library market.
+This entire collection is only available from ProQuest/Alexander Street for the library market.

 60 MINUTES is one of the most successful television programs in American history.
 On top of more than 100 Emmy wins and 20 Peabody Awards, it holds the record for the longest continuously running primetime program in the history of television.
 With as many as 25 million viewers tuning in for its Sunday night broadcasts, 60 MINUTES remains among the most respected, influential TV journalism programs in the world.